Formalizing Multimedia Recommendation through Multimodal Deep Learning: Implementation and benchmarking (RQ3)

-To conclude, the proposed benchmarking study indicates that training and evaluating multimedia recommender systems remain an open challenge in the literature, paving the way to more rigorous and careful analyses to be conducted in future work (see \Cref{sec:future-reproducibility}).
+Summing up, the proposed benchmarking studies indicate that training and evaluating multimedia recommender systems remain an open challenge in the literature, showing (in same cases) unexpected outcomes that pave the way to more rigorous and careful analyses to be conducted in future work (see \Cref{sec:future-reproducibility}).

-\section{Technical Challenges (RQ5)}
+\section{Technical Challenges (RQ4)}

 This section aims to overview the main technical challenges we recognize in multimodal approaches for multimedia recommendation.
 Starting from the proposed schema we presented in the previous sections, we outline the evident (or even less evident) issues emerging from the literature.